graphhopper/jsprit/README.md

 - [VRP with time windows](http://neo.lcc.uma.es/vrp/vrp-flavors/vrp-with-time-windows/)
 - VRP with heterogeneous fleet
 - Time-dependent VRP

-and various combination of these problem types.
+- Various combination of these types

 Modifying the algorithms and visualising the discovered solutions is as easy and handy as reading classical VRP instances to benchmark your algorithm.